sbudaev/HEDTOOLS/README.md

 - Build the static library using specific compiler, e.g. Intel Fortran (ifort): `make FC=ifort`;
 - Build plotting tools: `make tools`;
-- Clean all temporary files and the library that is built: `make distclean`.
+- Clean all temporary files and the library that is built: `make distclean`;
+- Short help on the build commands: `make help`.

 For more details about using HEDTOOLS as a static library see [AHA Modelling Tools Manual]http://158.37.63.57/doc/ar01s14.html#BUILD_HEDTOOLS_STATLIB .